O'Neil Ray Collins: Career

-In 1961 Collins began his teaching career at Queens College.
+In 1961, Collins began his teaching career at Queens College.
 He concurrently conducted research on Didymium with Ian Kenneth Ross at Yale.
 Collins accepted a faculty position at Southern University in 1963, and in 1965, he moved to Wayne State University in Detroit.

 In 1968, Collins became the first black faculty member in the Botany Department of the University of California, Berkeley.
 He was Associate Dean of the Graduate Division and helped develop the Graduate Minority Program.
 He became a Miller Research Professor in 1974, and served as Chairman of the Department of Botany from 1976 to 1981.

-Collins died in 1989.
+Collins died on April 8, 1989, aged 58, in Orinda, California.
 At the time of his death, he was the only African-American biologist to have held a tenured position at Berkeley.